Exotic Dark Matter Search with CDEX-10 Experiment at China's Jinping Underground Laboratory

 In recent work, another direct detection channel for sub-GeV DM via a DM-nucleus 3$\rightarrow$2 scattering process ($\chi+\chi+A\rightarrow \phi+A$) is proposed [\onlinecite{bib:14}].
 Two DM candidates ($\chi$) may combine into a DM composite state or dark radiation ($\phi$) upon the interaction with a target ($A$).
 Similar to the fermionic DM absorption, a monoenergetic signal is generated in the three-body scattering, and the energy passed to the nucleon is related to the mass of the initial and final states of DM.
 The M\textsc{ajorana} D\textsc{emonstrator} performed searches for DM-nucleus 3$\rightarrow$2 scattering signals with 52.6 kg$\cdot$year exposure data and an analysis threshold of 1 keVee [\onlinecite{bib:13}].

-In this letter, we report the search results of the neural current fermionic DM absorption and DM-nucleus 3$\rightarrow$2 scattering using 205 kg$\cdot$day exposure data from the CDEX-10 experiment with an analysis threshold of 160 eVee.
+In this letter, we report the search results of the neutral current fermionic DM absorption and DM-nucleus 3$\rightarrow$2 scattering using 205 kg$\cdot$day exposure data from the CDEX-10 experiment with an analysis threshold of 160 eVee.

-\textit{CDEX-10 Experiment-} The CDEX-10 experiment operates a 10-kg p-type point-contact germanium (PPCGe) detector array to search for light DM in China Jinping Underground Laboratory (CJPL) [\onlinecite{bib:8},\onlinecite{bib:15}].
+\textit{CDEX-10 Experiment-} The CDEX-10 experiment operates a 10-kg p-type point contact germanium (PPCGe) detector array to search for light DM in China Jinping Underground Laboratory (CJPL) [\onlinecite{bib:8},\onlinecite{bib:15}].
 The detector array consists of three triple-element PPCGe detector strings, C10-A, B, C, respectively.
 The detector array surrounded by a 20 cm high-purity oxygen-free copper shielding is directly immersed in a liquid nitrogen (LN) cryostat for cooling.
 The LN cryostat and data acquisition (DAQ) systems are placed inside a polyethylene room at CJPL-I [\onlinecite{bib:16}].
 The detailed configuration of the experimental setup can be found in [\onlinecite{bib:8},\onlinecite{bib:16}].

 One of the C10 detectors, C10-B1, achieved the lowest analysis threshold (160 eVee) during its data taking from February 2017 to August 2018 [\onlinecite{bib:8},\onlinecite{bib:17}].
-The dead layer thicknesses of C10-B1 is evaluated to be (0.88$\pm$0.12 mm) [\onlinecite{bib:8},\onlinecite{bib:9}].
+The dead layer thickness of C10-B1 is evaluated to be (0.88$\pm$0.12) mm [\onlinecite{bib:8},\onlinecite{bib:9}].
 The dead layer results in a fiducial mass of 939 g and, accordingly, an exposure of 205 kg$\cdot$day.

 The data processing procedures, including energy calibration, pedestal cut, physics event selection, and bulk or surface event discrimination, were discussed in our previous works [\onlinecite{bib:8},\onlinecite{bib:18}].
 The dead time of the DAQ system was measured to be 5.7\% by random trigger signals.
-Efficiencies of event trigger and event selection were derived from a $^{137}$Cs source.
-The 0.16 eVee$\sim$4 keVee spectrum after all event selections and efficiency correction is used for DM analysis.
+Efficiencies of event trigger and event selection were derived from a $^{137}$Cs source following the method described in our previous works [\onlinecite{bib:8},\onlinecite{bib:9}].
+The analysis threshold is selected to be 160 eVee, corresponding to a combined efficiency of (5.7$\pm$1.48)\%.
+The 0.16$\sim$4 keVee spectrum after all event selections and efficiency correction is used for DM analysis.

 \textit{Data Analysis-} A minimum $\chi^2$ method, similar to our previous WIMP analysis [\onlinecite{bib:8},\onlinecite{bib:17},\onlinecite{bib:19}], is used to search for the fermionic DM absorption and DM-nucleus 3$\rightarrow$2 scattering.
 The $\chi^2$ is constructed as